Hall & Oates And Tears For Fears Team Up For North American Summer Tour

 “There was a lot of back-slapping.
 It was like one big mutual-admiration society.
 Listening to people talking about themselves for four and a half hours is not my idea of a good time.”

 Daryl Hall felt similar to John Oates, saying “I have mixed feelings about the whole event.”
-With mullets, shoulderpads, vests and moustaches featured heavily in the videos of their early career, Hall also recalls having mixed feelings about this too, and admits he tries not to watch any of these.
+With mullets, shoulder pads, vests, and mustaches featured heavily in the videos of their early career, Hall also recalls having mixed feelings about this too, and admits he tries not to watch any of these.

 “I don’t look at them any more, because I can’t stand to.
 But if I did, I would wince and remember what I was thinking.
 I didn’t like being objectified.
 That wasn’t pleasant.
 So I went for it in a cartoony way.”